kmaaallen/unicorn-attractor-milestone/README.md

 - Contact Us button
     - This button takes the user to the contact form
     - This contact form allows the user to fill in a name, email and message.
+    - If the user is logged in, their first and last name will automatically populate the 'Name' field and their email will populate the 'Email' field.
     - Upon submission this form sends an email to the company's email address with the following template:
         Subject: Contact form
         Message: